qw123wh/Aospdeskclock/README.md

 Features:the same ones on the aosp clock.

+Extra Features:
-Extra Features: "add power off alarm" (alarm will ring with phone off, snapdragon phones only, tested on all custom rom)
+"add power off alarm" (alarm will ring with phone off, snapdragon phones only, tested on all custom rom) "add flip and shake" option for the alarm clock

 Thanks to Chen Luo for creating the original fork https://github.com/Chen-Luo/Deskclock